International Network of Boundary Organizations on Adaptation

 AF2023 provided a valuable opportunity for these organizations to meet and discuss the complexities of

-bridging the gap between scientific knowledge on climate change adaptation and its use in practice ;
+Bridging the gap between scientific knowledge on climate change adaptation and its use in practice

-public policy development ;
+Public policy development

 Our impact

-- Secretariat supported by Ouranos (Montreal) host of Adaptation Futures 2023
+- Secretariat supported by Ouranos (Montréal), host of Adaptation Futures 2023

 - Officially launched at COP29 in 2024